-Let’s find out in this extended preview of the Saints vs. the Seahawks game this Sunday in New Orleans.
+Let’s find out in this extended preview of the Saints versus the Seahawks coming up this weekend at Qwest Field in Seattle.

 When the Saints Have the Ball

 New Orleans' offense has been hot and cold at certain points this season and hasn’t been as good as it was last year, when the Saints went to and won the Super Bowl.
 Quarterback Drew Brees has been more mistake-prone this season (having thrown 22 interceptions this season), and teams have taken advantage of this.

 The Saints' passing attack is averaging 277 yards per game through the air and has performed well in some games.
 Seattle’s defense has allowed opponents to throw for an average of 249 yards per game, so the Seahawks defense should give the Saints an advantage there.
 As long as the offensive line can keep Brees protected and he can avoid making mistakes, then their passing game should be hard to stop.